Vanessa Bayer: Early life and education

 Bayer was born on November 14, 1981, in Orange, Ohio, a suburb of Cleveland, and raised in nearby Moreland Hills.
 She is the daughter of Carolyn and Todd Bayer.
 Bayer's family is Jewish, and she has stated that her Jewish upbringing "influenced her life and comedy".
-She has a brother, Jonah, who is a music journalist and the guitarist of the punk supergroup United Nations.
+She has an older brother, Jonah, who is a music journalist and the guitarist of the punk supergroup United Nations.

 At age 15, Bayer was diagnosed with acute lymphoblastic leukemia (ALL).
 She stated that while battling the disease, she discovered the meaning of comic relief.
 "I don't know if it made me funnier, but it was so amazing, how it made everything be O.K.", she said.

 Bayer is a 2000 graduate of Orange High School.
 In 2004, she graduated from the Annenberg School for Communication of the University of Pennsylvania, where she majored in communications and French.

 While attending college, she interned on the television shows Sesame Street and Late Night with Conan O'Brien and participated in the cast of Bloomers, an all-female musical and sketch comedy troupe.